 Host a Tree House Event

 If you are a supporter of Tree House and want to do more for us on your own time, you can raise funds for our mission by hosting your own special events.
-In order to enhance the success of third-party events while protecting our brand, our donors, and our sponsors, the following policies must be observed:
+To enhance the success of third-party events while protecting our brand, our donors, and our sponsors, the following policies must be observed:

 General Guidelines

-1. Fundraisers which benefit Tree House must reflect positively on its mission.
-Tree House reserves the right to decline any fundraising proposal that is not in line with our mission.
+1. Fundraisers that benefit Tree House must reflect positively on its mission.
+Tree House reserves the right to decline any fundraising proposal that is not aligned with our mission.

 3. Tree House reserves the right to approve any co-beneficiaries.

-4. Tree House reserves the right to cancel the event at any time.
-Tree House will incur no liability for any such cancellation.
+4. Tree House reserves the right to cancel the event at any time and will incur no liability for any such cancellation.

 5. Third-party fundraising events must be fully executed by the third-party fundraiser(s).
-Tree House staff are available to provide fundraising coaching and recommendations during your planning process.
+Tree House staff can provide fundraising coaching and recommendations during your planning process.
 However, due to limited staff resources, Tree House staff cannot plan or promote third-party fundraising events.

 Financial Guidelines